2013 Alma MaterThe Rev. Domenic A. Rossi, O.Praem. ’70

 His organization began modestly, renting a former rooming house in the city to provide shelter for a small group of homeless women.
 The goal then, as now, was to “provide family to those who have none.”

-In 2010, Fr.
-Domenic was asked by Bethesda Project to return to the organization he had left 20 years before to serve as its executive director, a position he graciously accepted.
+In 2010, Father Domenic was asked by Bethesda Project to return to the organization he had left 20 years before to serve as its executive director, a position he graciously accepted.

-And so today, Fr.
-Domenic again leads one of the most robust programs in the nation dedicated to helping the urban poor and homeless.
-To these men and women at the margins of society, homeless and alone, Fr.
-Domenic and his organization extend not just the hand of friendship, but the embrace of family.
+And so today, Father Domenic again leads one of the most robust programs in the nation dedicated to helping the urban poor and homeless.
+To these men and women at the margins of society, homeless and alone, Father Domenic and his organization extend not just the hand of friendship, but the embrace of family.

-For a lifetime of service to those in need, St. Norbert College proudly presents the Reverend Domenic A. Rossi, O.Praem., ’70 with the Alma Mater Award.
+For a lifetime of service to those in need, St. Norbert College proudly presents the Rev. Domenic A. Rossi, O.Praem., ’70 with its Alma Mater Award.